 - Upon contacting Grants.gov, obtain a tracking number as proof of contact.
 The tracking number is helpful if there are technical issues that cannot be resolved and a waiver from the agency must be obtained.

-- Please follow the instructions on Grants.gov to include additional documentation that may be requested by the NOFO.
+- Please use the optional attachment feature in Grants.gov to attach additional documentation that may be requested by the DGM.

-- Applicants must comply with any page limits described in this funding announcement.
+- All applicants must comply with any page limitation requirements described in this funding announcement.

-- After submitting the application, the applicant will receive an automatic acknowledgment from Grants.gov that contains a Grants.gov tracking number.
-The IHS will not notify the applicant that the application has been received.
+- After electronically submitting the application, the applicant will receive an automatic acknowledgment from Grants.gov that contains a Grants.gov tracking number.
+The DGM will download the application from Grants.gov and provide necessary copies to the appropriate agency officials.
+Neither the DGM nor the OTSG will notify the applicant that the application has been received.

 Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS)

-Applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
-The DUNS number is a unique 9-digit identification number provided by D&B, which uniquely identifies each entity.
+All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
+The DUNS number is a unique 9-digit identification number provided by D&B which uniquely identifies each entity.
 The DUNS number is site specific; therefore, each distinct performance site may be assigned a DUNS number.
 Obtaining a DUNS number is easy, and there is no charge.
-To obtain a DUNS number, please access the request service through https://fedgov.dnb.com/webform, or call (866) 705-5711.
+To obtain a DUNS number, you may access it through http://fedgov.dnb.com/webform, or to expedite the process, call (866) 705-5711.

 System for Award Management (SAM)

-Organizations that are not registered with SAM will need to obtain a DUNS number first and then access the SAM online registration through the SAM home page at https://www.sam.gov (U.S. organizations will also need to provide an Employer Identification Number from the Internal Revenue Service that may take an additional 2-5 weeks to become active).
-Please see SAM.gov for details on the registration process and timeline.
-Registration with the SAM is free of charge, but can take several weeks to process.
-Applicants may register online at https://www.sam.gov.
+Organizations that were not registered with Central Contractor Registration and have not registered with SAM will need to obtain a DUNS number first and then access the SAM online registration through the SAM home page at: https://www.sam.gov (U.S. organizations will also need to provide an Employer Identification Number from the Internal Revenue Service that may take an additional 2-5 weeks to become active).
+Completing and submitting the registration takes approximately one hour to complete and SAM registration will take 3-5 business days to process.
+Registration with the SAM is free of charge.
+Applicants may register online at: https://www.sam.gov.

 V. Application Review Information

+The instructions for preparing the application narrative also constitute the evaluation criteria for reviewing and scoring the application.
 Weights assigned to each section are noted in parentheses.
-The 10-page narrative should be written in a manner that is clear to outside reviewers unfamiliar with prior related activities of the applicant.
+The ten page narrative section should be written in a manner that is clear to outside reviewers unfamiliar with prior related activities of the applicant.
 It should be well organized, succinct, and contain all information necessary for reviewers to understand the project fully.
-Points will be assigned to each evaluation criteria adding up to a total of 100 possible points.
+Points will be assigned to each evaluation criteria adding up to a total of 100 points.
+A minimum score of 60 points is required for funding.
 Points are assigned as follows: